In no absolute monarchy has there been such centralization as there is in today’s fascist and Bolshevist states. It calls to mind imperial Rome.

 A relative order is not God’s ultimate will.
 Yet God does not utterly forsake humankind, and therefore he gives them this relative order.
 Should he utterly forsake them, they would not breathe even for a moment more; they would have no more to eat.
 Therefore, God permits his sun to shine and his rain to fall on the evil and the good [Matt.
 5:45].
 No human being exists in whom there is nothing of God left.
 Even in a brothel, God still has his order: even in an army.
 But it is an order of hell.

 Hitler, then, is a God-appointed lord of hell – just as Pharaoh, too, was an instrument of God: an instrument of God’s wrath.
 Nor does this apply only to Hitler.
 It applies also to the parliamentary state of Britain.
 Look at India, Ireland, and Palestine!

 Now, however, Paul in the very same thirteenth chapter of his Epistle to the Romans gives a second response to the question of government (verses 11–14): the answer of God’s future.

-You know what hour it is, how it is full time now for you to wake from sleep.
-For salvation is nearer to us now than when we first believed; the night is far gone, the day is at hand.
-Let us then cast off the works of darkness and put on the armor of light; let us conduct ourselves becomingly as in the day, not in reveling and drunkenness, not in debauchery and licentiousness, not in quarreling and jealousy.
-But put on the Lord Jesus Christ, and make no provision for the flesh, to gratify its desires.
+You know what time it is, how it is now the moment for you to wake from sleep.
+For salvation is nearer to us now than when we became believers; the night is far gone, the day is near.
+Let us then lay aside the works of darkness and put on the armor of light; let us live honorably as in the day, not in reveling and drunkenness, not in debauchery and licentiousness, not in quarreling and jealousy.
+Instead, put on the Lord Jesus Christ, and make no provision for the flesh, to gratify its desires.